South Carolina GOP Censures Rep. Tom Rice For Voting To Impeach Donald Trump

 McKissick insisted that Trump bears no responsibility for the January 6 riots, saying that the protests were planned weeks in advance of his rally in Washington, D.C.

-Ten House Republicans supported Democrats’ effort to remove Trump from office.
-According to Trump’s longtime adviser Corey Lewandowski, the former commander-in-chief will campaign against them and support their primary challengers.
+Ten House Republicans supported the Democrats' effort to remove Trump from office.
+According to Trump's longtime adviser Corey Lewandowski, the former commander-in-chief will campaign against them and support their primary challengers.